wasin-waeosri/QuickStart.Elektron.EDP-RT/Amazon_AMI.md

 3. Internet connection
 4. SSH client software or Putty application
 5. Amazon AWS key pair
+6. ERT in Cloud Username/machine ID and password access credentials.
+Please reach out to your Refinitiv sales associate to acquire ERT in Cloud Username/machine ID and password access credentials.

 If you are new to Amazon AWS, you can subscribe to [AWS Free Tier](https://aws.amazon.com/free/) account which gives you a free hands-on access to AWS platform and services.
 We highly recommend you follow the Amazon AWS [Setting Up with Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html) and [Getting Started with Amazon EC2 Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) tutorials before proceeding futher in this quick start guide to create your key-pair, VPC and Security Group which are required for your EC2 instance.